ARCTraining/swd6_hpp/5_f2py/5_using_f2py.md

       C END FILE FIB1.F

 ### Method 1: The quick way
-The quickest way to wrap the Fortran subroutine FIB to Python is to run
+The quickest way to wrap the Fortran subroutine `fib` to Python is to run

     f2py -c fib1.f -m fib1

-This command builds (see -c flag, execute f2py without arguments to see the explanation of command line options) an extension module `fib1.so` (see -m flag) to the current directory.
+This command builds (see -c flag, execute f2py without arguments to see the explanation of command line options) an extension module `fib1.so` (see -m flag) to the current directory, just as Cython produces a

 In Python the Fortran subroutine FIB is accessible via fib1.fib:

     >>>
     >>> import numpy